Dota: Dota 2

-Valve's interest in the Dota intellectual property began when several veteran employees, including Team Fortress 2 designer Robin Walker and executive Erik Johnson, became fans of the mod and wanted to build a modern sequel.
+Valve's interest in the Dota intellectual property began when several veteran employees, including Team Fortress 2 designer Robin Walker and executive Erik Johnson, became fans of the map and wanted to build a modern sequel.
 The company corresponded with IceFrog by email about his long-term plans for the project, and he was subsequently hired to direct a sequel.
 IceFrog first announced his new position through his blog in October 2009, with Dota 2 being officially announced a year later.
-Shortly after, Valve filed a trademark claim to the Dota name.
+Shortly after, Valve filed a trademark claim for the Dota name.
 At Gamescom 2011, company president Gabe Newell explained that the trademark was needed to develop a sequel with the already-identifiable brand.
 Holding the Dota name to be a community asset, Feak and Mescon filed an opposing trademark for Dota on behalf of DotA-Allstars, LLC (then a subsidiary of Riot Games) in August 2010.
 Rob Pardo, the executive vice president of Blizzard Entertainment at the time, similarly stated that the Dota name belonged to the mod's community.
 Blizzard acquired DotA-Allstars, LLC from Riot Games and filed an opposition against Valve in November 2011, citing Blizzard's ownership of both the Warcraft III World Editor and DotA-Allstars, LLC as proper claims to the franchise name.
 The dispute was settled in May 2012, with Valve retaining commercial rights to the Dota trademark, while allowing non-commercial use of the name by third-parties.

 An early goal of the Dota 2 team was the adaptation of Defense of the Ancients's aesthetic style for the Source engine.
-The Radiant and Dire factions replaced the Sentinel and Scourge from the mod, respectively.
-Character names, abilities, items, and map design from the mod were largely retained, with some changes due to trademarks owned by Blizzard.
-In the first Q&A session regarding Dota 2, IceFrog explained that the game would build upon the mod without making significant changes to its core.
+The Radiant and Dire factions replaced the Sentinel and Scourge from the map, respectively.
+Character names, abilities, items, and map design from the map were largely retained, with some changes due to trademarks owned by Blizzard.
+In the first Q&A session regarding Dota 2, IceFrog explained that the game would build upon the map without making significant changes to its core.
 Valve contracted major contributors from the Defense of the Ancients community, including Eul and artist Kendrick Lim, to assist with the sequel.
 Following nearly two years of beta testing, Dota 2 was officially released on Steam for Windows on July 9, 2013, and for OS X and Linux on July 18, 2013.
 The game did not launch with every hero from Defense of the Ancients.
 Instead, the missing ones were added in various post-release updates, with the final one, as well as the first Dota 2 original hero, being added in 2016.
 Since its release, Dota 2 has been cited as one of the greatest video games of all time.
 It is also the most lucrative esports game of all time, earning teams and players a total of over US$100 million by June 2017.